theperrygroup/open-to-close-api/docs/index.md

 A modern, type-safe Python wrapper for the Open To Close API.
 Manage properties, agents, contacts, and more with a clean, intuitive interface.

 !!! success "✅ Production Ready"
-    Version 2.0.7 with comprehensive test coverage and full API endpoint support.
+    Version 2.2.8 with comprehensive test coverage and **100% verified API endpoint support**.
+All endpoint issues have been resolved and tested.

 ---